 For information to assist states as they consider the implications of the Health Insurer Providers Fee for their managed care plans and for Medicaid managed care rate setting, see Frequently Asked Questions.

-The 2019-2020 Draft Medicaid Managed Care Rate Development Guide is developed for states to use when setting rates for any managed care program subject to federal actuarial soundness requirements during rating periods starting between July 1, 2019 and June 30, 2020.
-The draft guide provides preliminary detail around CMS' expectations of information to be included in actuarial rate certifications, and the final guide will be used as a basis for CMS’ review.
-The guide is being released in draft form until CMS receives its Paperwork Reduction Act clearance for this version of the guide, after which CMS will provide the final guide.
+CMS is releasing the 2019-2020 Medicaid Managed Care Rate Development Guide for states to use when setting rates with respect to any managed care program subject to federal actuarial soundness requirements during rating periods starting between July 1, 2019 and June 30, 2020.
+The guide provides detail around CMS' expectations of information to be included in actuarial rate certifications, and the guide will be used as a basis for CMS’ review.
 Consistent with the letter from the Administrator on March 14, 2017, and the Informational Bulletin released on June 30, 2017, CMS has engaged in a comprehensive review of the managed care rules to prioritize beneficiary outcomes and more effective program management, culminating in release of the NPRM.
-Pending adoption of a final rule amending them, the regulations currently in place continue to govern the rate-setting practices for Medicaid managed care plans that are outlined in this rate guide.
+Pending adoption of a final rule amending them, the regulations currently in place continue to govern the rate-setting practices for Medicaid managed care plans that are outlined in this guide.
 Please direct any questions related to this guide to MMCratesetting@cms.hhs.gov.

 - 2018-2019 Medicaid Managed Care Rate Development Guide